gettalong/hexapdf/README.md

 * **securing** PDF files by encrypting or signing them and
 * **optimizing** PDF files for smaller file size or other criteria.

-HexaPDF is available under two license, the AGPL and a commercial license, see the [License section](#License) for details.
+HexaPDF is available under two licenses, the AGPL and a commercial license, see the [License section](#License) for details.